 Best Before Date – Lifespan of less than 30 months

 - Any cosmetic product that has a lifespan of less than 30 months from the date of manufacture must have a “best before the end of” date on the packaging.

-- This is shown by the words “best before” followed by the date (month/year) when the product either ceases to fulfil its intended function, or no longer meets safety requirements as per the regulations.
+- This is shown by the words “best before” followed by the date (month/year).
+This indictes when the product either ceases to fulfil its intended function, or no longer meets safety requirements as per the regulations.

 - “Best before” can be abbreviated to “Exp”, and “Best Before End” to “BBE”.
 The “egg timer” symbol may also be used.

-- Any special precautions to be observed e.g. storage conditions, in order to maintain the product as required by the regulations must also be shown on the packaging.
+- Labels must show any special precautions to be observed.
+For example, any special storage conditions needed in order to maintain the product as required by the regulations must be shown on the packaging.